adiswami14/dagger/README.md

  - Detection of cyclical dependencies within repository
  - Cyclical dependencies are represented as colored nodes

+ To see the final results of this project, go to the `Results.md` file in the `docs` folder.

 ### Dependencies
 Running the application will require (note that all of these libraries are already installed on EWS):
 - CMake